All Episodes

 You called it for what it was.

-It was a disinformation campaign, and it took over eight years for the information and frankly the evidence, the facts to bubble up as they have been under Tulsi Gabbard.
+It was a disinformation campaign, and it took over eight years for the information and, frankly, the evidence, the facts to bubble up as they have been under Tulsi Gabbard.

 We now know you were right.

-I don't think the American people can make decisions for themselves.
+The swamp, the bottom of the swamp is this, I don't think the American people can make decisions for themselves.

 You knew it.

-You know, there was an interesting piece on Fox News this weekend, and the headline was Trump 1.0 alums share chilling Google message from before their second term uh return, and it talked about people like Dan Scavino and and others, and they described the matter as Biden lawfare kicking in.
+You know, there was an interesting piece on Fox News this weekend, and the headline was: Trump 1.0 alums share chilling Google message from before their second term return.

 And anyway, Google received and responded to a legal process by the FBI compelling the release of their personal information.

-It was fake news CNN, we're going wall to wall, Hannity's messages, uh just released with Paul Manafort, Hannity's messages, with Kaylee McEnaney, Mark Meadows, all released.
+Hannity's messages just released with Paul Manafort, Hannity's messages with Kaylee McEnany, Mark Meadows, all released.

 Man, he really believes this stuff.